The kernel of graph indices for vector search: Introduction

 \section{Introduction}

-In recent years, vector search has become a critical component of AI infrastructure.
+Vector search has become a critical component of AI infrastructure.
 For example, in retriever-augmented generation (RAG) \citep{lewis_retrieval-augmented_2020}, vector search is used to ground knowledge and prevent hallucinations.
+The literature on vector search evolves quickly, trying to keep up with ever-increasing requirements: more vectors with larger dimensionality, higher speeds, and lower deployment costs, all while maintaining high accuracy.
+The most classical methods, trees \citep{beygelzimer_cover_2006,navarro_searching_2002,krauthgamer_navigating_2004,bentley_multidimensional_1975} and hashing \citep{wang_survey_2018,jafari_survey_2021}, often struggle to achieve high accuracy at high speeds.
+Inverted indices \citep{muja_scalable_2014,johnson_billion-scale_2021} are simple to build, but involve a large number of similarity computations.

-In particular, graph-based indices \cite[e.g.,][]{dearholt_monotonic_1988,arya_approximate_1993,malkov_efficient_2020,fu_fast_2019,subramanya_diskann_2019} have been deployed in the real world with great success.
+In recent years, graph-based indices \cite[e.g.,][]{dearholt_monotonic_1988,arya_approximate_1993,malkov_efficient_2020,fu_fast_2019,subramanya_diskann_2019} strike an excellent balance of accuracy and speed and, as a consequence, have been widely deployed in the real world with great success.
 Here, a directed graph, where each vertex corresponds to a database vector and edges represent neighbor-relationships between vectors, is efficiently traversed to find the (approximate) nearest neighbors of a query vector in sublinear time.
 The graph edges need to be carefully selected to ensure that this traversal yields correct results (i.e., the graph is navigable).
 Starting with the seminal works by \citet{dearholt_monotonic_1988} and \citet{arya_approximate_1993}, navigable graphs are built using computational geometry principles to perform edge selection.
 The Delaunay graph is a fully navigable triangulation \citep{wang_comprehensive_2021} but it is too dense in higher dimensions.
 Informally, graph-building algorithms sparsify the graph by examining these triangles and only keeping a small subset.
 The Delaunay graph and the triangle pruning rules are defined in Euclidean space, which limits the navigability guarantees of the resulting graphs to this specific case.
 However, these algorithms are commonly used in non-Euclidean spaces, where their underlying principles do not hold, to build graphs that work well in practice but lack formal guarantees.